GuccioGucci/yoke/README.md

 (deployment) ecs-deploy: 3.10.3
 ```

-## Archive, self-extracting
+## Archive: self-extracting

 Starting from same version, we also provide a binary distributions, which actually are self-extracting archives (thanks to `makeself`).
 See [makeself](https://github.com/megastep/makeself) to check compatibility with your OS.

-Please, pick desired `yoke` binary distribution from [Releases](https://github.com/GuccioGucci/yoke/releases) page.
 Here's how to install it (this will extract the distribution archive and run a self-check `--version` execution):

 ```
 curl -L -s https://github.com/GuccioGucci/yoke/releases/download/2.2/yoke.bin -o yoke.bin